lsherpa1/ethicalhackingproject/README.md

 ---
 ## Instructions
-Setup a virtual environment by your preferred method or using this command:
+This program needs Python3.7 or older, so please install python3.7 first.
+Then, setup a virtual environment by your preferred method or using this command:
 ```
 python3 -m venv venv
 ```